Andreas Tzimas: Life

+Andreas Tzimas was an Aromanian.
 The eldest of four children, Tzimas was born to the family of Dimitrios Tzimas, an Aromanian jurist and lawyer from Samarina.
-His mother, Ourania Alvanou, came from the Aromanian settlement of Moscopole, in what is now Albania.
-Therefore, Tzimas has been described as an Aromanian.
+Andreas' mother originated from an Aromanian family from Moscopole, in what is now Albania.
 Born in Kastoria, Tzimas spent his first years in Skopje, where his father had moved, until the Balkan Wars led the family to relocate once more to Kastoria, which now had passed from the Ottoman Empire to the Kingdom of Greece.
 Despite his father's conservative and royalist tendencies—he even served briefly as an MP with Ioannis Metaxas' Freethinkers' Party in 1926–28—the young Andreas swiftly turned to the nascent Communist Party of Greece (KKE), leading to his expulsion from his law studies in the University of Athens in 1929.
 He returned to his home town of Kastoria, and performed his military service in 1930.
 Although as the eldest in a family of four sons he was slated for only four months service, eventually he remained in the army for ten, having "earned" six months from disciplinary punishments due to his political alignment.

-In 1931 he was arrested under the idionymon law, and spent one and half years at the feared Heptapyrgion prison and a year in internal exile on Gavdos (until February 1934).
+In 1931 he was arrested under the idionymon law, and spent one and a half years at the feared Heptapyrgion prison and a year in internal exile on Gavdos (until February 1934).
 There he met among others Thanasis Klaras, the future Aris Velouchiotis.

 In 1934 he was sent to Moscow for higher studies.
 Following his return he was active in the party organization in Athens, until elected as an MP in the January 1936 election.
 His father had died a few days earlier.
 Following the establishment of the dictatorial and fanatically anti-communist 4th of August Regime under Ioannis Metaxas in 1936, the entire Communist Party went underground.
 Tzimas remained active in the region of Western Thrace, managing to remain at large until his arrest in April 1939.
 He was imprisoned in the Akronauplia prison, where he remained until after the German invasion of Greece.